 THE PLAN OF GOD

 The gospel is the good news of Jesus Christ—God’s very wisdom.
 Utter folly to the world, even though it is the power of God to those who are being saved.
 This good news is Christological, centering on the cross and resurrection.
 The gospel is not proclaimed if Christ is not proclaimed, and the authentic Christ has not been proclaimed if His death and resurrection are not central (the message is “Christ died for man’s sins . . . [and] was raised”).
-This good news is biblical (His death and resurrection are according to the Scriptures), theological and salvific (Christ died for sin, to reconcile a people to God), historical (if the saving events did not happen, then faith is worthless, those who are saved are still in sin, and Christians are to be pitied more than all others), apostolic (the message was entrusted to and transmitted by the apostles, who were witnesses of these saving events), and intensely personal (where it is received, believed, and held firmly, individual persons are saved).
+This good news is biblical (His death and resurrection are according to the Scriptures), theological and salvific (Christ died for sin, to reconcile a people to God), historical (if the saving events did not happen, then faith is worthless, those who are saved are still in sin, and Christians are to be pitied more than all others), apostolic (the message was entrusted to and transmitted by the apostles, who were witnesses of these saving events), and intensely personal (where it is received, believed, and held firmly by individual persons who are saved).

 THE REDEMPTION OF CHRIST

-Moved by love for, and in obedience to His Father, the eternal Son became human: the Word became flesh, fully God and fully human being, one Person in two natures.
-Jesus, the promised Messiah of Israel, was conceived through the miraculous agency of the Holy Spirit, and was born of the virgin Mary.
+Moved by love and in obedience to His Father, the eternal Son became human: the Word became flesh, fully God and fully human being, one Person in two natures.
+Jesus, the promised Messiah of Israel, was conceived through the miraculous agency of the Holy Spirit and was born of the virgin Mary.
 He perfectly obeyed his heavenly Father, lived a sinless life, performed miracles, was crucified under Pontius Pilate, arose bodily from the dead on the third day, and ascended into heaven.
-As the mediatorial King, He is seated at the right hand of God the Father, exercising in heaven and on earth all of God’s sovereignty, and is the High Priest and righteous Advocate.
+As the mediatorial King, He is seated at the right hand of God the Father, exercising in heaven and on earth all of God’s sovereignty, and He is the High Priest and righteous Advocate.
 By His incarnation, life, death, resurrection, and ascension, Jesus Christ acted as mankind’s representative and substitute.
-He did this so, that in Him, people might become the righteousness of God.
+He did this so that in Him people might become the righteousness of God.
 On the cross Jesus canceled sin, propitiated God, and by bearing the full penalty of man’s sin, reconciled to God all those who believe.
-By His resurrection, Jesus was vindicated by his Father, broke the power of death, defeated Satan, and brought everlasting life to His people.
+By His resurrection, Jesus was vindicated by His Father, broke the power of death, defeated Satan, and brought everlasting life to His people.
 By His ascension, He has been forever exalted as Lord and has prepared a place for us to be with Him.
 Salvation is found in no one else, for there is no other name given under heaven by which one must be saved.

 THE JUSTIFICATION OF SINNERS